The inside :

 It was the room for balls and feats.

-The Salamander that is the emblem of François 1 overhangs
+The Salamander that is the emblem of François 1 overhangs the fireplace.

 This room is decorated with real tapestries of Flanders (XVI th)